 The Technology Innovation Office will also be hosting a proposal writing workshop for TLTI Grant applicants on February 20.
 See the TIO Grant Writing Workshop page for more information.

 The applicant's department chair must complete and sign a letter of support saying the department will fund student/staff salaries, professional services, or consumables required for the project.

 A review committee, assembled by the Associate Vice President of the Technology Innovation Office, will read and score applicant proposals according to the criteria described below.

 Proposals will be evaluated based on the contributions they make to furthering the University’s mission as a doctoral-granting, student-centered institution dedicated to excellence and innovation in teaching.
-More specifically, judging criteria includes consideration of the following, recognizing that not all proposals will meet all criteria.
+More specifically, judging criteria includes consideration of the following, recognizing that not all proposals will meet all requirements:

 - Overall quality of proposal

 - Innovative approach to teaching that fosters discovery learning